Configure OAuth for a Databricks connection

 ThoughtSpot supports OAuth for a Databricks connection.
 This page describes the setup and configuration required.

-Databricks SQL endpoints are configured with OAuth 2.0 authentication on the Microsoft Azure platform, using Azure Active Directory (AAD) as the identity provider (IdP).
+Databricks SQL warehouses are configured with OAuth 2.0 authentication on the Microsoft Azure platform, using Azure Active Directory (AAD) as the identity provider (IdP).

 To create an application in AAD, do the following: